verupakshasharma9/student-details-registry/README.md

 A modern, high-performance, full-stack Student Details Registry designed for academic institutions to manage student enrollment, academic records, and profiles.
 Built using React (JS/JSX), Vite, Tailwind CSS, Python, FastAPI, SQLite, SQLAlchemy, and Pydantic.

-This project was developed using a multi-agent autonomous engineering workflow powered by the **Google Antigravity SDK**, demonstrating modern AI-driven software development standards.

 ---